Guide to Coroner's Services

 - Completion hearing - this is the final stage in the inquest process, the Coroner hears or reads witness evidence and makes a formal conclusion.
 A completion is heard with or without the presence of a jury

-It is important to remember that bereaved family and friends may be in attendance, we respectfully ask that all court attenders bear this in mind and act with sensitivity.
+It is important to remember that bereaved family and friends may be in attendance, we respectfully ask that all court attendees bear this in mind and act with sensitivity.

 If you are attending an inquest please ensure you arrive 15 minutes before the hearing is scheduled to begin and inform the reception desk at the Council House when you arrive.
-Dress for court is smart casual, unless you are a witness and are instructed otherwise.
+Dress for the court is smart casual unless you are a witness and are instructed otherwise.

 Please note, all hearings are recorded.

 One of the roles of a coroner is to determine the cause of death and decide whether the circumstances of the death need further investigation.

 In the majority of cases, a doctor who knew the person in life can propose a cause of death if the coroner is satisfied with this then no further medical investigation may be required.